mikeblatter/automation_object/README.md

 and has built in Cucumber step definitions to get your tests up and running quick.
 With this, you can create scalable automation tests quickly.

+## NOTE: This is a alpha product

+Portions of the project are still incomplete as well as testing.
+It is possible to use cucumber steps, YAML/HASH configuration adapters, selenium/appium drivers

+## Steps to Complete Before Beta

+May add more steps in the future as I add more to the project

+- [ ] XML driver and any additional test drivers (ie selenium)
+- [ ] Page object configuration style classes for blueprints
+- [ ] Complete integration testing/fixes with different drivers, inputs, tests
+- [ ] Majority Completion of Unit Tests

 ## Features

 * Supports Appium, Selenium, Nokogiri as drivers